Jakub41/ToDo-KoaJS/.github/pull_request_template.md

-# This PR resolves the following issue:
+# This PR resolves the following issue

 // -> Reference to the issue